Savita-Kadekodi/TestUiQaCodeChallange/README.md

 Extent report will show the pass / fail results.
 Test report also shows each of the test case run with date and time

 Automation report section shows pie chart reports.
+I have added a file ('ExtentReport screenshots and info') that has Extent report screenshots, instructions to run testNG runner and how to get the extent report.

 Tests can be run individually for each of the java class in 'src/test/java/com.hero.qa.testcases'.
 Open the class by double clicking the class.
 Right click and click / Run As / TestNG Suite.